Helping students and teachers to

 Being a charity means our focus is always on what benefits education – and any money we make gets invested back into education.

 We are an independent education charity and the largest provider of academic qualifications taught in schools and colleges.
 We set and mark the papers for around half of all GCSEs and A-levels taken every year.

-Born out of five leading universities, we have over a century of qualifications expertise.
-Today, we employ more than 1,200 people and work with around 35,000 teachers, lecturers, subject experts and academics, who help set and mark our exams.
+With foundations in five universities, we have over a century of qualifications expertise.
+Today, we employ more than 1,000 people and work with around 25,000 teachers, lecturers, subject experts and academics, who help set and mark our exams.
 We also work collaboratively with teachers to create resources that are designed around their day-to-day needs.

 We are led by our Executive Board and governed by a Council of trustees drawn from schools, colleges, higher education, children’s services and the business community.

 The AQA family provides a wide range of tools and resources for teachers.

 Cutting-edge assessment research and technical expertise.

 Policy and qualification news, and how we inform the policy debate.

 What goes into exams, from designing qualifications to final results.